OCA/hr-expense/hr_expense_employee_analytic_default/README.rst

 To use this module, you need to:

 1. Go to *Expenses* and create a new one.
-2. The analytical account and analytical tags will be set according to the rule.
+2. The analytical distribution will be set according to the analytic distribution model.
-3. When changing the employee, the analytical account and analytical tags will be updated.
+3. When changing the employee, the analytical distribution will be updated.

 Bug Tracker
 ===========